Skip to main content

 The Income Accelerator Program

-As an innovative family-centered approach, the income accelerator program is aiming to close the living income gap and reduce child labor risks by encouraging changes in behavior and rewarding positive practices – both within the home and on the farm.
-The program rewards cocoa-farming families for practices that benefit the environment and local community.
+As an innovative family-centered approach, the income accelerator program is aiming to close the living income gap and reduce child labor risks by encouraging change in behavior, rewarding positive practices through a mix of cash incentives and training programs – both within the home, like Village Savings and Loans Associations (VSLAs), and on the farm like pruning.

 two teachers and four kids